Athos1972/PoLZy/TechSpec/0_Overview.md

 # Technical abstract
 PoLZy is used by remote systems via API-Calls and users via WEB-Frontend.
-The APIs in the PoLZy backend are used either directly or from the frontend.
+The APIs in the PoLZy backend are used either directly by a remote system or from the WEB-frontend.
 PoLZy runs on multiple Docker
 images:

 * Database of product details (=Mapping), operations, users, customizing settings
-* Backend
+* Backend (1..n instances)
-* Frontend
+* Frontend (1..n instances)

 ...gunicorn, nginx for demo purposes also on Docker.